-Increased Kidderminster participation in sport that is competitive, for example in:
+Increased Kidderminster participation in sport that is competitive, for example by:

-- actively encouraging and increasing Kidderminster pupils’ participating in the Primary School Games
+- actively encouraging and increasing Kidderminster pupils’ participation in the Primary School Games

-- organising, coordinating or entering more West Midlands sport competitions or tournaments within the Kidderminster primary school or across the local area, to include those organised and run by organisations that specialise in sport
+- Entering, organising and coordinating more West Midlands sport competitions or tournaments within the Kidderminster primary school or across the local area, to include those organised and run by organisations that specialise in sport

 Accountability in Kidderminster, West Midlands

-Kidderminster Primary school complianceYou and the Kidderminsterschool are held accountable for the correct use of the PE and sport premium funding provided and allocated to you.
+Kidderminster Primary school complianceYou and the Kidderminsterschool are accountable for the correct use of the sport and PE premium funding provided and allocated to you.
 You are to spend the provided grant for the purpose it was provided – to make additional and sustainable improvements to the physical activity, PE and sport provided in your Kidderminster school.

 For assistance contact Sports Plus below: